Venkat21-2000/LinuxAssingnment/README.md

     fi
 done
 ```
-we can also use following command to find and uncompress of one type of compression <br>
+we can also use following command to find and uncompress of one type of compression <br><br>
 `find / -name "*research.*" -exec sh -c 'gunzip -d "{}" \; 2>/dev/null`<br>
 in the above command by replacing sutaible unzip type we can uncompress same compression type

+## Question 5
+#### Configure your system in such a way that any user of your system creates a file then there should not be permission to do any activity in that file.